maim-lain/mythicmanor/walkthrough.md

 ### Day 7 - Sunday

 ### Day 8 - Monday
+- Esther Special event | In morning, watch porn (need: watched porn more than 5 times, Esther’s level is at least 4, day is at least 8.)
+- Naira special event | Cam - Naira’s level is at least 5, repair skill at least 1, visit her room in the afternoon while you have a camera in your inventory.
+Then visit Esther in the garden and ask to get into Naira’s room (to fix PC).
+Install the camera in the snowflake painting.
+    - now able to enter her room at anytime in the noon by asking esther

 ### Day ? - Sunday - Week 3

+might need to split up the weeks, have a link to each week and put the week in the title name at the top.

 <br>
 <br>